-Mobile solutions for on-the-go FMs
+Mobile solutions for on-the-go facilty managers

-In today's wireless work environments, it doesn't make sense for facilities managers to be tethered to computer systems or buried in spreadsheets.
-SaaS programs offer flexibility because they're stored on cloud-based servers.
-FMs can access applications using tablets, laptop computers and mobile devices so they can always tap into data to make action-critical decisions.
+In today’s wireless work environments, it doesn’t make sense for facilities managers to be tethered to computer systems or buried in spreadsheets.
+SaaS programs offer flexibility because they’re stored on cloud-based servers.
+Facility managers can access applications using tablets, laptop computers and mobile devices so they can always tap into data to make action-critical decisions.

 Automatic updates to stay on the cutting edge

 To remain ahead of the curve, facilities managers need to leverage the latest technology for monitoring energy consumption and tracking assets.
 With legacy software, companies would need to keep abreast of developments, invest in upgrades and then install the new features.
-Now, SaaS providers take the reigns and update applications with the latest features automatically and at no extra cost, saving FMs time so they can focus on more important responsibilities.
+Now, SaaS providers take the reigns and update applications with the latest features automatically and at no extra cost, saving facility managers time so they can focus on more important responsibilities.

 No maintenance needed

 Facilities managers are all too familiar with the maintenance process and the amount of time it can take get some repairs completed.
 When they deploy cloud-based applications, facility managers can wipe their hands of IT upkeep because it’s dealt with by suppliers.

 Prevent security issues and recover quickly from disasters